javiersaavedraalcala/Custom-Laravel-Package/README.md

 # Custom laravel package
 This is a project to use as a guide for creating Laravel packages.
-It includes everything you need to create your own package
+It includes everything you need to create your own package, includes Models, Migrations, Translations and TDD.

 ## Files
 **javiersaavedra**: Inside this repository is the package code